itsmealessandro/SmartHome-SE4IOT/learning/dockerMqtt/README.md

 COPY ./littleClient/ /
 COPY ./mqttsetup.sh /
 ```
-From the directory we are in it copies the java mqttExample and the shell script that will execute everything on running
+From the directory we are in it copies the java mqttexample and the shell script that will execute everything on running

 4) Permission:
 ```docker